Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_02_Failed_Build.md

     ![failed-run](assets/gitlab_cicd_pipeline_failed.png)

 2. Click on the failed pipeline to open the details.
-Notice how the `srg-release-validation` job in the `Validate-release` stage failed.
+Notice how the `Validate Release with SRG` job in the `Validate Release` stage failed.

     ![failed-run](assets/gitlab_cicd_pipeline_failed_stages.png)

-3. Click on the `srg-release-validation` job to open the details.
+3. Click on the `Validate Release with SRG` job to open the details.
 This will produce the console output of the agent running the job.

     ![failed-run](assets/gitlab_cicd_pipeline_failed_jobdetails_1.png)
     ![failed-run](assets/gitlab_cicd_pipeline_failed_jobdetails_2.png)